Truly, madly Venice: guide to visiting Italy’s water city

 - Murano – known as a glass-making centre and popular tourist destination

 - San Michele – two islands joined together, dedicated to the dead, this is Venice’s cemetery.

 - Sant’Erasmo – agricultural island and the largest in the lagoon, filled with farms and open space

-- San Lazzaro degli Armeni – little island in the lagoon with an Armenian monastery
+- San Lazzaro degli Armeni – a tiny island in the lagoon with an Armenian monastery

 The moment you step away from the main tourist spots, the more likely you are to discover the real Venice.
-Getting lost in the narrow streets, walking over small bridges, founding old piazzas and hidden courtyards is what exploring Venice is all about.
+Getting lost in the narrow streets, walking over small bridges, and founding old piazzas and hidden courtyards are what exploring Venice is all about.
 I was amazed at how many spots we found devoid of tourists.
-We enjoyed the sights of empty canals, lined with parked boats and gondolas.
+We enjoyed the sights of empty canals lined with parked boats and gondolas.
 It was like finding a hidden treasure.